pyronome/pattern-laravel-6x/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [pattern overview page](https://pyronome.com/pyronome/laravel-6x#Overview).
+For the versions available, see releases section of the [pattern overview page](https://pyronome.com/pyronome/laravel-6x#Overview).

 ## Authors